oracle-livelabs/database-maa/data-guard/active-data-guard-23c/configure-dg/configure-dg.md

   ![Output of VALIDATE DATABASE SPFILE](images/validate-spfile.png)

-1. The command `validate dgconnectidentifier` verifies that a specific connect identifier is correctly reachable from all members of the configuration, and that it's possible to connect to it using the same username and password used to start the broker command-line session.
+1. The command `validate dgconnectidentifier` verifies that a specific connect identifier is correctly reachable from all members of the configuration, and that it's possible to connect to it using the same username and password used to start the broker command line session.
 That is useful when diagnosing connectivity or authentication problems (ORA-01017), especially before executing a role transition.

   Change the DGConnectIdentifier with the appropriate one.
   ```